gitbundle/sdk/go/docs/ActionsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetTriggersRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetWorkflowsRequest struct via the builder pattern

 Name | Type | Description  | Notes